Whatsapp Icon

 Penile cancer, though rare, requires specialized treatments that may involve a combination of therapies.
 The type of drugs used for penile cancer treatment largely depends on the cancer stage and the patient's overall health.
 Here, we talk about the most commonly prescribed drugs that play a crucial role in combating penile cancer.

 Chemotherapy Drugs: These drugs are designed to destroy cancer cells or halt their growth.
-For penile cancer, chemotherapy might be used in different scenarios, including advanced stages or to shrink the tumor before surgery.
+For penile cancer, chemotherapy might be used in different scenarios, including advanced stages or to shrink the tumour before surgery.
 Common chemotherapy drugs include:

 • Cisplatin - Often used as a first-line treatment for penile cancer.